Science

 Neuropsychology encompasses psychology and neurology, concerned with our nervous system and brain.
 Neuroscientists investigate how well a person’s psychological and behavioural functions.
 It centres on head trauma and disorders that influence our thinking.
 Neuropsychology is a relatively recent discipline of research that emerged in the 1980s.
 Sigmund Freud and Alfred Adler were collaborators who contributed to …

-Difference Between Aerobic and Anaerobic Respiration (With Table)
+Difference Between Abduction and Adduction (With table)

 Difference Between ADHD and Conduct Disorder (With Table)